jump-dev/Convex.jl/docs/src/manual/solvers.md

 Therefore, you will need to install one before you can solve problems with Convex.jl.

-Install a solver usign the Julia package manager, replacing `"SCS"` by Julia package name as appopriate:
+Install a solver using the Julia package manager, replacing `"SCS"` by Julia package name as appropriate:
 ```julia
 import Pkg
 Pkg.add("SCS")